-18 The most common reading of the structure of Boethius's discussion, given in Tweedale, Abailard 71-74 and followed by many, takes the first and the third arguments to be part of a single argument, oddly if not inexplicably interrupted by the regress-argument.
+18 The most common reading of the structure of Boethius' discussion, given in Tweedale, Abailard, 71-4, and followed by many, takes the first and the third arguments to be part of a single argument, oddly if not inexplicably interrupted by the regress argument.
 On this reading, the senses of commonness put forward in the third argument are used, at least tacitly, in the first argument; Boethius presents only two arguments in his dilemma.
-Spade, "Boethius" §8 has recently argued for a different reading.
-According to Spade, what I have called the second and the third arguments are part of a single unified argument, turning on conditional excluded middle: the first phase of this combined argument begins (in what I call the second argument) with the claim that genus and species do exist but are multiple and not numerically one, whereas the second phase begins (in what I call the third argument) with the assumption that genus and species are numerically one.
+Spade, 'Boethius', §8, has recently argued for a different reading.
+According to him, what I have called the second and the third arguments are part of a single unified argument, turning on a conditional excluded middle: the first phase of this combined argument begins (in what I call the second argument) with the claim that genus and species do exist but are multiple and not numerically one, whereas the second phase begins (in what I call the third argument) with the assumption that genus and species are numerically one.
 The key, on Spade's reading, is to see that the combined argument drops the premiss [A1.6] of the convertibility of being and unity.
-This ingenious idea has the drawback that it makes the regress-argument not complete in itself, but logithe first argument began with the hypothesis that genera are common to their species (in the way peculiar to genera), and from this hypothesis deduced that the genus cannot be numerically one, and hence cannot exist at all.
-The second argument began with the hypothesis that genera and species are multiple, and from this hypothesis deduced an infinite regress - grounds for rejecting the hypothesis if ever there were.
-The third argument began with the hypothesis that genera and species are numerically one, and from this hypothesis deduced that genera and species are numerically one, and from this hypothesis deduced that they cannot be common (in the way peculiar to genera and species).
+This ingenious idea has the drawback that it makes the regress argument not complete in itself, but logically dependent on what I have called the third argument to reach its conclusion-something that is certainly not signalled in Boethius' text.